Dogs off lead

 Should I take my dog on a group dog walk?

-The first thing you should do is ask yourself whether your pet is going to be happy in a group of other dogs.
+It’s important to consider whether your dog is going to be happy in a group of other dogs.
 Some dogs may be nervous or too boisterous in these situations.

 So, before heading out on a group dog walk you should ask yourself the following questions: